kudelskisecurity/volatility-gpg/docs/contest_submission.md

 to pass the right epoch time because only cache items created in the searched time range may be recovered.

 ## Why we should win the contest?

+We have used the Volatility3 framework to demonstrate how the cache of GnuPG can be analyzed to decrypt and recover passphrases stored.
+By publishing our plugin code, we would like to help the forensic community during their analysis works.
+We hope this would give a starting point for people who want to analyze other solutions caching secret in memory in an unsafe way.